 To assess myocardial damage, troponin T values were measured by a routine laboratory assay (Roche Diagnostics, Mannheim, Germany).
 Dissimilarity in myocardial damage between the groups could explain differences in the myocardial release of inflammatory mediators.
-Troponin T values were measured 45 minutes after reperfusion in coronary sinus blood.
+Troponin T values were measured 45 min after reperfusion in coronary sinus blood.
 This time point lies within the range of the early reperfusion phase, where the most dominant myocardial release of inflammatory mediators was observed.
-After cardiac valve surgery, troponin T values below 2.0 μg/L are considered normal.
+After cardiac valve surgery, troponin T values < $2.0 \mu g/L$ are considered normal.